PRESSURE-COOKING

 Some stove-top pressure cookers do not allow you to tilt the top to release the pressure.
 In this case, you will have to put the entire pot under cold water to reduce the pressure.

 Clean up.
 Wash the entire stove-top cooker or the inner bin or your electric cooker with soap and water, as you would for any other pot.
-The author uses the pressure cooker several times a day and does not wash it in between uses during the day.
+The author uses the pressure cooker several times a day and washes the whole thing once a day.
 This is fine.

 Vegetables.
-At our altitude, we use 2 minutes 35 seconds to cook all vegetables (which are cut up so they cook easily.)
+At our altitude, we use about 2 minutes 15 seconds to cook all vegetables (which are cut up so they cook easily.)
 At sea level, the time should be a little shorter.
 Never cook vegetables more than 3 minutes.

 Broccolini.
 This is quite delicate.

 Cabbage (red and Savoy).
-Cut up a few leaves.
+Cut up a small piece of leaf.

 Celery.
-Use just a little and slice it very thin so it cooks
+Use just a very little and slice it very thin so it cooks properly.

 Garlic.
 Have a small clove or section about 2-3 times a week.
 There is no need to cut it up.
 Just peel it.